Eric Smith (COSMAC ELF) (blog) (photo album)

 An amazing entry.
 This is writing games for a homemade computer system called Eris based off an ESP32.
 The amount of work needed to create your own platform, and then make use of it is not to be trivialized.

-Just4Fun (V20/8088 SBC) The only contestant who wants to go by an Alias.
-They are building a single board computer that works either with in 8088 or a V20 CPU.
+Just4Fun (V20/8088 SBC) (link) They are building a single board computer that works either with in 8088 or a V20 CPU.
 Best as I can tell, the V20 is a faster 8088 that also has a build in 8080 emulation mode.
 This is interesting, as it is essentially two computers in one.

 Jim never dissapoints...
 His devotion and dedication to the MC-10... a system most prople ignore is incredible.
 This system is seriously lacking in power compared to its big brother, the CoCo, but the creativity involved to make working adventure games on this platform is something to see.